Credit Card Icon

 4. Position the dropper: Hold the dropper above your eye, ensuring it remains at least an inch away from your eye or eyelid to prevent contamination.
 Remember, you’re doing great!

-5. Administer the liquid: Squeeze the bottle gently to release one measure into the pocket of your eyelid, avoiding excessive force to prevent overflow.
+5. Administer the liquid: Squeeze the bottle gently to release one drop into the pocket of your eyelid, avoiding excessive force to prevent overflow.
 Take your time; there’s no rush.

 6. Shut your eyes: After applying the solution, gently shut your eyes for about a minute.
 You might want to press lightly on the inner corner of your eye to help retain the liquid and improve absorption.
 It’s perfectly normal to feel a bit of pressure here.

-7. Wait between applications: If you’re using multiple types of , wait at least three to five minutes between uses to allow each solution to be fully absorbed.
+7. Wait between applications: If you’re using multiple types of eye drops, wait at least three to five minutes between uses to allow each solution to be fully absorbed.
 This patience will pay off in the long run.

 Real-world experiences from patients highlight the importance of these techniques.
 Many individuals initially struggle with eye medication application but find that consistent practice builds confidence and enhances their comfort level.
-As observed by eye specialists, proper hygiene and technique not only improve the effectiveness of the solutions but also aid in long-term .
-By following these guidelines, you can ensure that your eye drops provide the relief you need from .
+As observed by eye specialists, proper hygiene and technique not only improve the effectiveness of the solutions but also aid in proper application.
+By following these guidelines, you can ensure that your eye drops provide the relief you need from dry eye symptoms.

 Each box represents a step you should follow when applying eye drops.
 The arrows guide you through the process, ensuring you don’t miss any important actions.
 Remember, taking your time and following these steps can help improve your eye health!